zhongzebin/An-image-processing-app/README.md

 1. install libs in python

-    using the command pip install to install the libs in python
+    using the command pip install xxx to install the libs in python

 2. configure QtDesigner (optional)